 Is Your Dog Bored?
 Find out other signs in Bored Dogs: Symptoms & Solutions for Dog Boredom.

-Your dog may also feel anxious and need comfort.
-Dogs that suffer from anxiety made exhibit destructive digging habits.
+Yourdog behaviorist may also feel anxious and need comfort.
+Dogs that suffer from anxiety made exhibit destructive digging habit.
 Much like boredom, digging gives them something to focus on to relieve the stress.

-Other dogs are escape artists looking for a way out of their confined area to go for a stroll on the town.
-In some cases, they might smell a potential mate nearby and dig out under a fence to look for a hot date.
+Other dogs are trying to escape artists looking for a way out of their confined area to go for a stroll on the town.
+In some cases, they might smell a potential mate nearby and dogs dig out under a fence to look for a hot date.

 Alternatively, they may feel anxious about something related to your home—dog separation anxiety, for example— and try to get out to find comfort.

 Dogs with heavy coats will often dig holes to access the cool earth underneath during hot summer days, similar to other animals rolling in the mud.
-This is a survival instinct and a good indicator that your pooch is too hot.
+This is a survival instinct and a good indicator that your pooch is in too hot weather.